AmithShetty12/C-Sharp-Programs/readme.md

 ## How to view code

-Click on the cs file to run...
+Click on the cs file to view...

 ## How to Run